Sequential Hierarchical Learning with Distribution Transformation for Image Super-Resolution: Introduction

+In addition, we build a distribution transformation block (DTB) to adjust the feature maps in a normalization manner.
+Different from recent attention-based methods, DTB jointly considers the channel-wise and spatial correlations, and learns both scaling and bias factor to transform the feature distribution.
+Based on the SMB and DTB, we build a sequential hierarchical learning super-resolution network (SHSR) for SISR.
+Experimental results show SHSR achieves better PSNR/SSIM results than state-of-the-arts.
+Specially, SHSR achieves superior performance with near 34\% parameters and 50\% MACs off when scaling factor is $\times4$.
+Besides better quantitative performance, SHSR can also restore more accurate textures than other works, as shown in Fig.~\ref{fig:slogan}.
+The extension model SHSR$^+$ with self-ensemble achieves competitive performance than larger networks, which holds near 92\% parameters and 42\% MACs off with scaling factor $\times4$.

-Our contributions can be concluded as follows: \begin{itemize} \item Motivated by the calculation of convolution, we design a progressive multi-scale residual block (PMRB) to sequentially explore the hierarchical information with small filter combinations, which considers the relations among multi-scale features. \item We devise a channel- and pixel-wise attention (CPA) mechanism to focus more on high-frequency information, which considers the spatial features with weighting and bias factors. \item We build the progressive multi-scale network (PMRN) for SISR with elaborate components.
-Experimental results show PMRN achieves competitive or better restoration performances with much fewer parameters and lower computation complexity. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We devise a sequential multi-scale block (SMB) to progressively explore the hierarchical features, which considers the inter-scale correlations and the linearity of convolution with restricted parameters. \item We devise a distribution transformation block (DTB) to adjust the feature maps in a normalization manner, which jointly considers the spatial and channel-wise correlations with scaling and bias factors. \item We build a sequential hierarchical learning super-resolution network (SHSR), which achieves superior performance to other works.
+The extension model SHSR$^+$ achieves competitive capacity than larger networks with much fewer parameters and lower computation complexity. \end{itemize}